-Proxifier is a software application that enables network applications that don’t support proxy servers to work through a chain of proxy servers, or an HTTPS proxy or a SOCKS proxy server.
-With Proxifier, it becomes easy to tunnel all TCP connections in a network, or it can be used to only tunnel selected ones.back to menu ↑
+Proxifier is a software application that enables network applications that don’t support proxy servers to work through a chain of proxy servers, or an HTTPS proxy, or a SOCKS proxy server.
+With Proxifier, it becomes easy to tunnel all TCP network connections, or it can be used to only tunnel selected ones.back to menu ↑

 How does Proxifier work?

-Proxifier works transparently for any running application and it is not necessary to make any changes to the configurations of applications before it can be used.
-If you were however already using proxy servers before starting to use Proxifier in their place, any built-in proxy settings should first be disabled.
+Proxifier works transparently for any running application, and it is not necessary to make any changes to the configurations of applications before it can be used.
+However, if you were already using proxy servers before starting to use Proxifier in their place, any built-in proxy settings should first be disabled.

-The applications’ configuration should then be changed so that they connect “directly” to the Internet, rather than through proxy servers.back to menu ↑
+The applications’ configuration should then be changed to connect “directly” to the Internet, rather than through proxy servers.back to menu ↑

 Advantages of Proxifier

 Using the Proxifier application has several important advantages:

 - Proxy everything by redirecting any internet app’s connections, including the browser, emails, databases, games (acting as game proxies), etc., through a proxy (IPv4 or IPv6, HTTP, SOCKS version 5, SOCKS4).
 This works even for applications that do have built-in proxy support.

 - Take control of your corporate network by controlling access to all your resources.
 This is done by routing all the connections through one single entry point.
 Multiple configurations can also be updated remotely from one single location.

 - Improve your internet connection by routing all internet traffic through fast routes.